steelcracker/AltsFinder/README.md

 AltsFinder is an addon for WoW that helps find other player's alts (alternate characters).
 Internally it utilizes `/who` queries for searching when target character that you wish to spy upon goes offline.
-The addon doesn't guarantee to find any alts with default settings - some user involvement might be needed.
+The addon doesn't guarantee to find any alts with the default settings - some user involvement might be needed.

 **Disclaimer**: the addon is not intended to pursue people!
 The original purpose was to monitor a competitor who undercut me at the auction house and undercut him in turn after he logs off completely from the game.